DR Congo Ebola epidemic widens on eve of first anniversary » Capital News

 “A patient who was confirmed with Ebola in Goma has died.
 Every measure has been taken to block the chain of transmission,” Muyembe told AFP.

-Goma is the capital of North Kivu province, which has borne the brunt of the outbreak that began on August 1 2018.
+Later on Wednesday Aruna Abedi, the chief Ebola coordinator in the North Kivu province — which has borne the brunt of the outbreak since it began on August 1 last year — said a third person had tested positive for the disease.

 Health experts fear outbreaks in major cities, where population density and high mobility make it far harder to isolate patients and trace contacts compared to the countryside.